greggman/HappyFunTimes/docs/unity/gamepad.md

     // Set the HSVA material of the character to the color adjustments. m_material.SetVector("_HSVAAdjust", new Vector4(hueAdjust, satAdjust, valueAdjust, 0.0f));

+Note: The color is also available directly on the `HFTGamepad` as just `color`.
+You can see this in the inspector as the game is running.
+Select a spawned player and adjust their color and you'll see it affect both the game and their controller live.

 ##### Reading User Input